Jrogbaaa/The-Way/docs/analyze-post-guide.md

 - Try images in JPG, PNG, or WebP formats
 - If analysis fails, try a different image
 - Refresh the page if the UI becomes unresponsive
+- Ensure your Hugging Face API key is correctly configured in the environment variables

 For additional help, contact support at support@theway.ai.